-- (1) Students must register for courses and exams within the registration period and in the form specified by the Service Center for Examination Matters. - (2) In deviation from paragraph 1, the Equal Opportunities Unit of Europa-Universität Flensburg can grant preferential course and/or exam registration for certain student

-(3) For module examinations, at least two examination dates are scheduled per year.
+- (1) Students must register for courses and exams within the registration period and in the form specified by the Service Center for Examination Matters. - (2) In deviation from paragraph 1, the Equal Opportunities Unit of Europa-Universität Flensburg can grant preferential course and/or exam registration for certain student groups, upon written request from the student and upon recognition of special needs.
+In cases of doubt, the responsible examination board shall make the decision about the request.
+The student must provide the necessary evidence; Europa-Universität Flensburg may require further documentary proof. - (3) For module examinations, at least two examination dates are scheduled per year.
 If students opt to take an exam for the first time on the second (rather than the first) examination date offered in a given semester, whether by choice or due to unavoidable circumstances (such as illness), they forfeit the right to an additional examination date in that semester and the subsequent one.